-If you want to know how to get back in shape, without going on a special diet that you can’t stick to for more than a week, doing endless hours of boring cardio, or shelling out your hard-earned wonga on useless supplements, this page will show you how.
+If you want to know how to get back in shape, without going on a special diet that you can’t stick to for more than a week, doing endless hours of boring cardio, or wasting money on useless supplements, this page will show you how.

-Earlier this week, I was talking with one of my best friends.
+What prompted me to write this was a conversation I had with one of my best friends.

 Not only had his waistline expanded considerably, his confidence had taken a hit.
 He was disappointed with his lot in life, and didn’t feel good about himself and things in general.

 He had, to put it bluntly, let himself go.
 He was overweight, unfit and out of shape.
 And, he wanted me to help him get rid of his paunch and get back in shape again.

 How to Get Back in Shape: Where to Start

 When you’re trying to get back in shape, the stock advice is that you should share your goals with other people, because it makes you accountable and gives you more motivation.